German occupation of north-east France during World War I

 German soldiers resting during the occupation of the town of Hautmont.

 German occupation of the city hall (hôtel de ville) of Caudry, France, during World War I.

-The German occupation of north-east France refers to the period in which French territory, mostly along the border with Belgium and Luxembourg, was under military occupation by the German Empire during World War I.
+French territory, mostly north-east France along the border with Belgium and Luxembourg, was under military occupation by the German Empire during World War I.

 This entailed various impositions on the population, including malnutrition, forced labor, and requisitions of property, services, and goods.

 Territory occupied

 Scene in front of the Cathedral of Laon, France, March 1917.